jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 ### 4.1.
 What are the issues?

-71) Intellectual Property (IP) is a system of government-created and enforced monopolies on certain aspects of creativity and innovation.
+71) Intellectual Property (IP) is a system of government-created and enforced exclusive rights (legally created monopolies) on certain aspects of creativity and innovation.
 They include e.g. patents, copyright, trademarks, trade secrets, database rights, and other similar rights.

-72) The typical justification for IP is that it recognizes and protects the creator or innovator, by providing them a monopoly that is limited in time and scope, so they can benefit from the ability to recover their investment.
+72) There are two standard justifications for IP.
+Recognition and reward.
+The reward justification for IP consists of the argument that it protects the creator or innovator, by providing them a monopoly that is limited in time and scope, so they can benefit from the ability to recover their investment.
 After a time, the monopoly lapses, and the invention or creation becomes part of the public domain - i.e. the classical freedom of enterprise, where everything that is not forbidden is allowed, regains its normal place in the market.
-A second justification is the aspect of recognition of creators and inventors, and their contribution to society.
+The recognition justification consists of the argument that IP recognizes creators and inventors, and their contribution to society.

 73) There are a number of problems with IP today.

 74) First, there is the continued expansion of the monopoly rights.
 Copyrights, originally 18 years long, now last at least until 70 years after the death of the last contributing author (and for Disney a bit longer).
-Patents used to be for narrow, technical applications, but now apply to methods (i.e. ideas), protocols, discoveries (e.g. in the field of biology), software, and many other aspects that used to be non-patentable.
+Patents used to be for narrow, technical applications (“downstream” aspects of technology), but now apply ever more to “upstream” aspects of technology methods (i.e. ideas), protocols, discoveries (e.g. in the field of biology), software, and many other aspects that used to be non-patentable.
 In addition, the standards for "novelty" are sometimes laughable.
 To give a classic example, in Australia, after a patent law reform, someone managed to obtain a patent on the novel invention of the "wheel".
 Furthermore, new IP rights are invented on a continuous basis: examples are database rights, trade secrets, performers rights and the new secondary copyright for publishers in the draft Copyright Directive.